Over Rs 16 Billion Disbursed Among Beneficiaries Under Benazir Kafaalat Scheme - UrduPoint

 Over Rs 16 Billion Disbursed Among Beneficiaries Under Benazir Kafaalat Scheme

 “Till May 30, over Rs.
-16 billion has been disbursed among over 15,00,000 beneficiaries which makes 46 percent of the total beneficiaries”, said an official source.
+16 billion has been disbursed among over 15,00,000 beneficiaries which make 46 per cent of the total beneficiaries”, said an official source.

 The disbursement of the quarterly tranche (April-June) of Benazir Kafaalat cash assistance to the beneficiaries is continued across the country in two phases to disburse Rs.
 10,500 per household among over nine million registered beneficiary families.